 Hybrid systems are sometimes called integrated fixed-film activated sludge systems (IFAS).
 The fixedfilm material placed in the suspended-growth tanks includes ropes, sponges, trickling filter media, RBCs, and the media used for MBBR.
 These materials could be placed in the existing aeration tanks to increase their capacity.
-This report does not further evaluate hybrid systems, but they should be considered if MWRA decides to conduct pilot tests of alternative nitrification systems.
-Pilot testing could be used to determine appropriate design criteria.
+An IFAS system is further evaluated in this report, but pilot testing is recommended to determine appropriate design criteria.